 We have received grants from the IIA for research and development programs in the aggregate amount of approximately \$2.0 million as of December 31, 2018.
-For a description of our obligations in connection with the grants from the IIA under the Israeli Encouragement of Industrial Research and Development Law, 5744-1984, and the related regulations, see "Risk Factors-Risks Related to our Incorporation and Location in Israel-We have received Israeli government grants for certain of our research and development activities and we may receive additional grants in the future.
-The terms of those grants restrict our ability to manufacture products or transfer technologies outside of Israel, and we may be required to pay penalties in such cases or upon the sale of our company" and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Grants and Other Funding".
+For a description of our obligations in connection with the grants from the IIA under the Israeli Encouragement of Industrial Research and Development Law, 5744-1984, and the related regulations, see "Part I. Item 1A.
+Risk Factors-Risks Related to our Incorporation and Location in Israel-We have received Israeli government grants for certain of our research and development activities and we may receive additional grants in the future.
+The terms of those grants restrict our ability to manufacture products or transfer technologies outside of Israel, and we may be required to pay penalties in such cases or upon the sale of our company" and "Part II, Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Grants and Other Funding" in our 2019 Form 10-K incorporated by reference into this prospectus.